KenKundert/quantiphy/doc/examples.rst

     STM-64  : 9.9533e+09 2.0000e+04 4.0000e+05 4.0000e+06 8.0000e+07
     STM-256 : 3.9813e+10 8.0000e+04 1.9200e+06 1.6000e+07 3.2000e+08

+The code first reads the data and then produces two outputs.
 The first output shows that quantities can be displayed in easily readable forms with their units and the second output shows that the values are easily accessible for computation (the use of ``1*f`` is not necessary to be able to see the results in exponential notation, rather it is there to demonstrate that it is easy to do calculations on Quantities).

-*Quantity* is used to convert a number string, such as '155.52 Mb/s' into an internal representation that includes the value and the units: 155.52e6 and 'b/s'.
-The scaling factor is properly included.
+:class:`quantiphy.Quantity` is used to convert a number string, such as '155.52 Mb/s' into an internal representation that includes the value and the units:
+155.52e6 and 'b/s'.
+The scaling factor is properly interpreted.
 Once a value is converted to a Quantity, it can be treated just like a normal float.
 The main difference occurs when it is time to convert it back to a string.
 When doing so, the scale factor and units are included by default.

 .. _thermal voltage example: